xcortez0009/hackthebox_practice/set_tup.md

 Download your connection pack here.

-Run openvpn xcortez.ovpn in terminal.
+Run openvpn XYZ.ovpn in terminal.

 Have fun!
 Find IP addresses of attackable machines on the Active Machines page.